 Pole beans are not particularly cold tolerant.
 But they mature so quickly that when you plant seeds in late summer or early fall for a fast-maturing variety, the plants can easily produce a delicious crop of beans for an autumn crop.
 In fact, some are ready to harvest in only 5-6 weeks.
 Just make sure you sow them soon, and give them protection in case of a very early freeze.

 A gourmet French climbing bean called Algarve is a great choice for fall sowing.
 It matures in 52 days, and the flavor of the beans is phenomenal.
 (Algarve was honored by the Royal Horticulture Society with its coveted Award of Garden Merit.)
 The bean pods are very uniform and flattish in shape, and they are completely stringless.
 Give them a pole or trellis to climb on and you’ll be rewarded with a generous harvest of beans that look as good as they taste.
-Algarve French Climbing Bean Seeds are available from Park Seed.
+Check out the green bean seeds on Amazon.

 Another plant that grows well in the cooler temperatures of autumn is cauliflower.
 Flamenco Hybrid Cauliflower is a traditional white variety that produces dense, impressive heads that are packed with nutrition and flavor.
 For a completely different look, try growing an orange cauliflower this fall.
 The striking pastel-orange heads of Flame Star Hybrid Cauliflower are packed with great flavor and lots of beta-carotene.
 Plus, they simply look cool.
 This veggie is great for eating fresh as well as cooked.
 Get seeds for these varieties now from Park Seed and plant them right away for a delicious harvest at the end of your gardening season.